Majorana-XYZ subsystem code: Majorana-XYZ code

 Partitioning the Hilbert space as a subsystem code allows us to measure the stabilisers with only local measurements instead of weight $2L$ non-local measurements that span across the entire system, which comes at the cost of gauge degrees of freedom.
 In a subsystem code, the ambient Hilbert space $\mathcal{H}$ with $n=L^2$ physical qubits is partitioned as $\mathcal{H} = \left( \mathcal{L} \otimes \mathcal{G} \right) \otimes \mathcal{C}^\perp$, where the code space $\mathcal{C} = \mathcal{L} \otimes \mathcal{G}$ is divided into the logical space $\mathcal{L}$ containing logical qubits with the protected quantum information and the gauge space $\mathcal{G}$ containing gauge qubits.
 The gauge qubits are spin-$\frac{1}{2}$ degrees of freedom such that any two states related by a non-trivial transformation acting only on the gauge qubits are equivalent.
 The set of the gauge operators forms the gauge group $G$.

 For the Majorana-XYZ code, the local measurements to obtain the stabilisers are $3$-qubit measurements given by the triangle operators, which generate the gauge group $G$,

-where $g$ is the number of gauge qubits (see below).
-Since any double loop is a product of the triangle operators, we can measure the double loops by measuring the triangle operators even if the triangle operators do not commute.
+where $|G|_t$ is the number of gauge triangles of type $t \in \{\nabla, \Delta\}$.
+Since any double loop is a product of the triangle operators, we can measure the double loops by measuring the triangle operators; even if the triangle operators do not commute, they are still constrained such that the product of the measurement results equals to the stabiliser state.
 The physical checks correspond to the gauge operators and not to the stabiliser checks.

 The centre of a group is the set of elements that commute with every element of the group.
 The centre of the gauge group $G$ is the stabiliser group $S$.
-The stabiliser group is the group of operators generated by the gauge operators that commute with every element of the gauge group, $S = \mathcal{Z}(\mathcal{G}) \cap \mathcal{G}$, where $\mathcal{Z}(\mathcal{G})$ is the centraliser of the gauge group $G$ in the Pauli group, i.e. the set of all Pauli operators that commute with every element of the group $G$.
+The stabiliser group is the group of operators generated by the gauge operators that commute with every element of the gauge group, $S = \mathcal{Z}(G) \cap G$, where $\mathcal{Z}(G)$ is the centraliser of the gauge group $G$ in the Pauli group, i.e. the set of all Pauli operators that commute with every element of the group $G$.
 It can be instructive to re-write the gauge group $G$ as

-where $Z_k^{(g)}, X_k^{(g)}$ are the logical operators for the gauge qubits, given by products of the triangle operators that are not products of double loops.
+where $Z_k^{(g)}, X_k^{(g)}$ are the logical operators for the gauge qubits, given by products of the triangle operators that are not products of double loops (in general elements of the centre of $G$), and $g$ is the number of gauge qubits excluding stabilisers (see below).

 Counting degrees of freedom, we have